Bhumika-Raheja/SCMEVALUATION/README.md

-# SCMEVALUATION
+# Project Title
-Project Title: Name of the project.
+Add the name of your project here.

+## Description
-Description: Brief overview of what the project does.
+Brief overview of what the project does.

-Installation Steps: Steps to set up the project.
+## Installation Steps
+1. Clone the repository.
+2. Run the necessary setup commands.

+## Usage
-Usage: Instructions on how to run the project.
+Instructions on how to run the project.